100Ah vs 105Ah Golf Cart Batteries: Range, Reserve and Value

 | Golf course driving | Yes | Stop-and-go use is manageable with lithium voltage stability |

 A 100Ah lithium battery also feels different from a 100Ah lead-acid setup.
-LiFePO4 batteries usually provide deeper usable capacity, steadier voltage, and far less maintenance.
+LiFePO4 batteries usually provide deeper usable capacity, steadier voltage, lower weight, and less maintenance.

-- No watering: Lithium batteries do not need regular water refills like flooded lead-acid batteries.
+- No watering: Lithium batteries do not require regular water refills like flooded lead-acid batteries.

-- Less terminal cleanup: No acid mist and fewer corrosion-prone maintenance tasks.
+- Less terminal cleanup: There is no acid mist or watering routine.

-- More stable voltage: LiFePO4 batteries hold voltage more consistently through the discharge cycle.
+- Stable voltage: LiFePO4 batteries hold voltage more consistently through most of the discharge cycle.

 When Is a 105Ah Battery a Better Choice?